-The adjustment caps are referred to as “2/2/5″ which means no more than 2% higher at the first adjustment, no more than 2% higher on each subsequent adjustment, and no more than 5% higher than the initial rate at any time.
+Once again, Pentagon Federal Credit Union (PenFed) offers a great product for this.
+Its 5/5 ARM carries a fixed rate for the first five years.
+Then the rate adjusts every five years.
+The adjustment caps are referred to as “2/2/5” which means no more than 2% higher at the first adjustment, no more than 2% higher on each subsequent adjustment, and no more than 5% higher than the initial rate at any time.

 The 5/5 ARM is more flexible than the 10-year home equity loan.
 First, your required monthly payment is lower because the 5/5 ARM uses a 30-year amortization schedule.
 Second, the rate for years 6-10 may be lower than the capped rate at 5%.
 If rate after 10 years is still low, you can keep the loan.
 If it gets high, you just pay it off.
 Since the loan size is already small to start with, it will be even smaller after 10 years.

 Although this post may sound like a stealth advertisement for PenFed, it isn’t.
 I wish PenFed would pay me for saying good things about its products but it doesn’t.